RonenNess/GeonBit.UI/README.md

 ### Size

 The size of the entity in pixels.

 Most entities have a default size so you don't need to set it.
-However, there are few special values that are supported by the size property and you should know:
+However, there are three special values that are supported by the size property and you should know:

 - Size of 0 means full parent size.
 - Size of -1 means default entity size (vary per entity).
+- Size between 0.0f and 1.0f (not inclusive) will be percents of parent size (eg 0.5f = 50% of parent size).

 So if for example you set an entity size of (0, -1), it means the entity will have its default height with width of 100% of its parent width (minus the padding, which are explained next).